 After their deaths, a copy of the sixth pamphlet was smuggled out of Germany and delivered to the Allies.
 It was retitled The Manifesto of the Students of Munich and Allied Forces dropped millions of copies, spreading their words of conscience and calls for resistance across Germany.
 After the war, verdicts like those against the Scholls were overturned; Germany now considers the White Rose members to be heroes.

 Sophie's story has since been told in books and on film, but perhaps the most powerful example of her lasting influence came in 2003, when a German television broadcaster took popular votes to choose the top ten most important Germans of all time.
 Sophie and her brother came in fourth — but among viewers under forty, they were the first choice.
 It's a testament to the enduring influence of a woman who refused to let the law overwhelm her conscience, no matter what the cost.

 Books & Films About Sophie Scholl and the White Rose

-In this powerful middle grade book about the White Rose resistance, author Russell Freedman captures the power of a determined group of young people to make a difference in the world.
-Although aspects of the story are sobering — including the arrest, interrogation, and execution of Sophie Scholl and her brother — Freedman handles them with care, not shying away from the realities but conveying an overall tone of defiant, triumphant resistance.
+In this powerful middle grade book about the White Rose Student Resistance Movement, author Russell Freedman captures the power of a courageous group of young people determined to resist Hitler's regime.
+Although aspects of the story are sobering — including the arrest, interrogation, and execution of Sophie Scholl and her brother Hans — Freedman handles them with care, not shying away from the realities but conveying an overall tone of defiant, triumphant resistance.
 As their father tells them after their conviction, "You will go down in history.
 There is such a thing as justice despite this.
 I am proud of both of you."
 Filled with archival photos, Freedman's vivid prose makes the story of these heroic siblings come to life for young readers who will be inspired by Sophie and Hans' courage of conviction.

 Rad Women Worldwide: Artists and Athletes, Pirates and Punks, and Other Revolutionaries Who Shaped History